snoryder8019/snoryder8019/README.md

 - 👋 Hi, I'm Scotty
 - 👀 I’m working on Node and Express
-- 🌱 I’m currently learning ...EVERYTHING
+- 🌱 I have learned several methods of web development.
+Currently I am taking a deeper dive into Javascript and Backend Development.
-- 💞️ I’m looking to collaborate on ...RVN projects, Game projects, and Node Js development
+- 💞️ I’m looking to collaborate on ...PWAs, Game projects, and Node Js development
 - 📫 How to reach me ... scott@w2marketing.biz  -or- twitter @scottyDubSquaare

-view my sandbox section within my portfolio www.scottwallace.world/sandbox
+view my portfolio
+www.scottwallace.world

 I am a former restaurant area director.
-I have been a great leader for my teams and employers.
+I have been a dedicated leader for my teams and employers.
 Covid put me into retirement, and coding was my way out.
 I began in July 2020

-I have begun to understand Linux and Git over tha last few months.
-Here is my first real respository.
-I welcome community.